BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 - `bel-demo-full-repo.sh`
   - Walks through the full repository, all steps demonstrated
 - `bel-demo-install.sh`
-  - Deploys the k3d cluster for you, walks through install, **HAZL** and policy demo
+  - Deploys the k3d cluster for you, walks through install, **HAZL** and policy demonstration steps
 - `bel-demo-hazl-policy.sh`
-  - Deploys the k3d cluster and BEL without HAZL for you, walks through **HAZL** and policy demo
+  - Deploys the k3d cluster and BEL without HAZL for you, walks through **HAZL** and policy demonstration steps

 These scripts leverage the `demo-magic.sh` script.
 There's no need to call `demo-magic.sh` directly.

-To execute a script, use:
+To execute a script, using the `full-repo` script as an example, use:

 ```bash
 ./bel-demo-full-repo.sh